List of Academy Award–winning families: Siblings with acting nominations

-Jane and Peter Fonda's father Henry Fonda also was nominated and won for acting.
+Peter and Jane Fonda's father, Henry Fonda, also was nominated and won for acting.

-Vanessa and Lynn Redgrave's father Michael Redgrave was also nominated for acting.
+Lynn and Vanessa Redgrave's father Michael Redgrave was also nominated for acting.
+Lynn and Vanessa both received their first nominations at the 39th Academy Awards together in the same category, Best Actress.

 Maggie and Jake Gyllenhaal's mother Naomi Foner Gyllenhaal was also nominated for writing, as was Maggie at the 94th Academy Awards.

-One winning family has two generations of nominated siblings: Sofia Coppola has won for writing and been nominated for best picture and best director, and her brother Roman Coppola has been nominated for writing.
-Their father Francis Ford Coppola, who has multiple wins, and his sister (their aunt) Talia Shire have also both been nominated.
+One winning family has two generations of nominated siblings: Sofia Coppola has won for writing and been nominated for Best Picture and Best Director, while her brother Roman Coppola has also been nominated for writing.
+Their father, Francis Ford Coppola, who has multiple wins for directing, writing, and producing; and his sister (their aunt), Talia Shire, have also both been nominated.
+In addition, their nephew (and cousin to Sofia and Roman) Nicolas Cage (who changed his name) has been nominated for two Oscars, winning once.

+Another family has two generations of nominees: Parents Tony Curtis and Janet Leigh each received one nomination, while their daughter Jamie Lee Curtis won an Oscar.

 Couples

 These are the spouses who have won Academy Awards, though not necessarily while they were married.

 Only two couples have won awards for Best Actor/Actress: Laurence Olivier / Vivien Leigh and Joanne Woodward / Paul Newman.

 Michael Douglas/Catherine Zeta-Jones and Nicolas Cage/Patricia Arquette have Best Actor and Best Supporting Actress wins.

 Javier Bardem and Penélope Cruz each have Best Supporting Actor/Actress awards.

 Four couples have been nominated for performances in the same film: